RameezAhmedZaka/ECS-Atlantis/README.md

 Store the PEM file
 ```
 aws ssm put-parameter \
-  --name "/github/app/pem_file" \                       # set the same name or if changing than update in atlantis/config/dev.tfvars for variable github_app_pem_file
+  --name "/github/app/pem_file" \
-  --value "$(cat name_pem_file)" \                      # name of file that you downloaded
+  --value "$(cat name_pem_file)" \
   --type "SecureString" \
-  --overwrite                                           # specify region if you are not using default one
+  --overwrite
 ```
+## Instruction for Paramater Store command above:
+- Set the same name or if changing than update in atlantis/config/dev.tfvars for variable github_app_pem_file.
+- Name of file that you downloaded placed after cat "$(cat name_pem_file)"
+- Specify region if you are not using default one

 Covert into base64
 ```
 base64 <file-name-downloaded> > <file-name-want-to-create.base64>